chrispepper1989/rust_if_branch_benchmark/README.md

 get_drinking_message_via_if average of 0.000176ms
 get_drinking_message_via_logical took 0.000178ms
 ```

+This version does away with the random numbers and tries to be slightly cleaner with the averages.

 Again with this the logical is actually shown to be slower!

-# Using Rust Criterion
+# Using Rust Bench and Criterion
+It was at this point I finally decided to use a proper benchmarking tool.

+Rust comes with
+> cargo bench

+Which works brilliantly and tells you some interesting stuff.

-Using Rust criterion cargo for proper benchmarking
+I also used Rust criterion cargo to get some nice reports:
 https://crates.io/crates/criterion

+> cargo criterion

 ## with if version:
 When ran stand alone: